heechan95/Mask_RCNN/README.md

 ![Dense CRF](densecrf.png)

 * Using Dense CRF makes the segmentation look better
-* In order to use densecrf, you need to install
+* In order to use densecrf, you need to install the repo in the link https://github.com/lucasb-eyer/pydensecrf
-* densecrf requires the probability of each pexel belonging to each class. so change some files with the files in the "modified" folder
+* densecrf requires the probability of each pexel belonging to each class.
+* so change some files with the files in the "modified" folder